akamai/terraform-provider-akamai/docs/data-sources/property_rules_template.md

 ### Input arguments

 #### Required arguments
-* `template_file` - (Required) the absolute path to the top-level template file in which other templates might be nested.
+* `template_file` - (Required) the absolute path to the top-level template file in which other templates are nested.

 #### Optional arguments
 * `variables` - (Optional) a definition of a variable.
-There can be 0 or more `variables` arguments passed.
+There can be zero or more `variables` arguments passed.
 This argument conflicts with `variable_definition_file` and `variable_values_file`. `variable` block consists of:
     * `name` - the name of the variable used in template.
     * `type` - the type of the variable - must be one of `string`, `number`, `bool` or `jsonBlock`